 RULES OF THE JOINT LEGISLATIVE AUDIT COMMITTEE

-4. The provisions of Rule 36 of the Joint Rules of the Senate and Assembly relating to investigating committees apply to the Committee, as well as other duties and responsibilities prescribed in the Joint Rules of the Senate and Assembly, and all powers conferred upon committees by Article IV, Section 11 of the Constitution of the State of California.
+- The provisions of Rule 36 of the Joint Rules of the Senate and Assembly relating to investigating committees apply to the Committee, as well as other duties and responsibilities prescribed in the Joint Rules of the Senate and Assembly, and all powers conferred upon committees by the California Constitution, article IV, section 11.

-9. The Chair shall preside at meetings when present except when the committee is considering a request of which he or she is the requestor or the lead requestor.
+- The Chair shall preside at meetings when present except when the committee is considering a request of which he or she is the requesting member or the lead requesting member.
 Whenever the Chair is not presiding, the Vice Chair shall assume the duties of the Chair.
 In the absence of both, a member designated by the Chair shall preside, subject to approval of the Assembly Speaker and Senate Rules Committee.

 AUDIT REQUESTS RECEIVED DURING INTERIM OR RECESS

-(a) Audit requests in excess of $75,000 received during interim require approval through an open meeting of the Committee as described in Rule 15.
+- Audit requests in excess of $120,000 received during interim require approval through an open meeting of the Committee as described in Rule 15.

 QUORUM AND VOTING

-(d) Refer the request to another agency, if another agency is the more appropriate venue
+- Refer the request to another agency, if another agency is the more appropriate venue.

 SUSPENSION OF RULES